Above Ground Above Ground — Can I Leave My Above Ground Pool Empty? Winter Storage Guide

 Quick Answer

-You can leave an above ground pool empty temporarily, but extended emptying risks structural damage from ground pressure and UV exposure.
+You can leave an above ground pool empty temporarily, but extended emptying risks structural damage and permanent liner shrinkage, because the water's weight is what supports the walls and keeps the vinyl liner stretched.
 Proper winterization or partial draining is usually safer than complete emptying.

 First, Let's Diagnose Your Situation